 A cold shiver runs through my spine.
 How can I be this mindless?
 I glance over and see Shelly’s face harden.
 Mustering up every last ounce of courage, I turn to face the door.
 Melanie stands in the entryway, and to my shock and relief, her face does not appear angry.
 All I want to do is disappear into the floor.
 Shelly, however, is not in the least deterred.

 “Jr. Inspector Melanie, is the selection for the system truly random?”

 To our surprise, a small smile lifts the corners of her mouth.
 Moving over to the desk, Melanie gently turns on the computer.
 The screen comes alive, and an application opens.
 Melanie sits down and begins explaining the procedure.

 “Ladies, the country is divided into small blocks, each with a population of 10,000.
 Each block is systematically put into a computer system and every day 5 people are randomly selected by the computer program.”

 I watch as different numbers flash across the screen.
 221,100….60,000.

 The hugeness of the system hits me.
 Everyday a group is being killed, and everyday another 5 are taken.
 Melanie continues.

 “If you notice, Olivia, when you were taken into Derevitle, your group of five were all members of your individual block.”

 She focuses in on my area.
 I see five little red dots representing our original locations.
-Blonde Beard had actually lived close to me.
+Blonde Beard had lived close to me?
 How had I never known him?
+Had I known him?
+Everything seems muddled.
 Melanie zooms back out again.

 “You were held in Derevitle until the four others in your group were selected and brought into Derevitle.
 Once five young girls were in Derevitle, we put you into a group and started your time in the system.”